ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 While the same origin restriction for AJAX requests provides a good
-level of security from cross site request forgery, compromised browser
+level of security from cross-site request forgery, compromised browser
 add-ons can send these requests.

 If you have AJAX action requests that are performing sensitive
-operations, then you should consider forcing AJAX csrf validation for
+operations, then you should consider forcing AJAX CSRF validation for
 your add-on.
 This happens on per-class basis using a marker interface.
 You simply implement the `Strict_XID` interface on your action receiving
 class::